aws-samples/aws-modernization-with-contrastsecurity/content/30_workshop_app_ci_cd/1_base_services.md

 The output should look like the window below
 <pre>
-The stack is NOT in a state of CREATE_COMPLETE at Sun Aug  4 05:09:55 UTC 2019 The stack is NOT in a state of CREATE_COMPLETE at Sun Aug  4 05:10:26 UTC 2019 The stack is NOT in a state of CREATE_COMPLETE at Sun Aug  4 05:10:56 UTC 2019 The Stack is built at Sun Aug  4 05:11:27 UTC 2019 - Please proceed xxxyyy_user:~/environment/modernization-devsecops-workshop/cfn (master) $
+The stack is NOT in a state of CREATE_COMPLETE at Sun Sep  8 05:53:33 UTC 2019 The Stack is built at Sun Sep  8 05:54:04 UTC 2019 - Please proceed
 </pre>